-- When an individual filed an official complaint to the court about a suspected witch, a magistrate would issue a warrant for the arrest of the accused person.
+- When an individual filed an official complaint to the court about a suspected witch, a magistrate would issue a warrant for the accused person’s arrest.
 Before the Court of Oyer and Terminer was appointed, the sitting magistrates of the regular Salem court or village officials presided at the examinations, which functioned as preliminary hearings and decided whether there was enough evidence to hold an accused witch for trial.
-In the Court of Oyer and Terminer, these magistrates included Jonathan Corwin, John Hathorne, and Bartholomew Gedney, of Salem Towne; and Thomas Danforth of Boston.
+In the Court of Oyer and Terminer, these magistrates included Jonathan Corwin, John Hathorne, Bartholomew Gedney of Salem Towne, and Thomas Danforth of Boston.

-- If the complaint was deemed credible, the magistrates issued a warrant for arrest and the individual was brought in for a public examination, essentially an interrogation, where the magistrates pressed the accused to confess.
+- The magistrates issued a warrant for arrest if the complaint was deemed credible.
+The individual was brought in for a public examination, essentially an interrogation, where the magistrates pressed the accused to confess.

-- If the accused is indicted by the Grand Jury, he or she was tried before the Court of Oyer and Terminer.
+- If the Grand Jury indicts the accused, they are tried before the Court of Oyer and Terminer.
 A jury would then decide the defendant’s guilt or innocence.